A Survey on Deep Learning Event Extraction: Approaches and Applications

 For the classification task \cite{DBLP:conf/acl/MekalaS20, DBLP:conf/aaai/GuoH0HL21}, authors usually predefine $n$ event types and their corresponding argument roles, $e.g.$ the event $e_i$ ($i \in [1, n]$) contains a set of argument roles [$r_{i,1}, r_{i,2}..., r_{i, l}$].
-Given an input event mentions $m$, the model needs to output a result vector $T$, where the $i$-th element $T_i$ represents the probability that $m$ belongs to the event $e_i$.
-After obtaining the final event (or a set) $e_k$ of $m$, the model outputs a matrix $R$ where the element $R_{i, j}$ means the probability that the extracted argument $a_i$ belongs to argument roles $r_{k, j}$.
-As a supervised multi-classification task, event extraction mainly has two steps: feature selection and classification model.
-Take the event recognition task as an example, and its process is as follows: \begin{itemize} \item Initialize the deep learning and use the deep learning to find the trigger; \item Update candidate triggers through deep learning model; \item Automatically update the learning features through the deep learning model, and then match more advanced features; \item Output and classify through the deep learning model. \end{itemize} However, the event classification task differs from text classification in the following aspects: The event text is short, most of which is a complete sentence including the triggers and arguments; It is an event statement and contains a lot of information.
+Given an input event mention $m$, the model needs to output a result vector $T$, where the $i$-th argument $T_i$ represents the probability that $m$ belongs to the event $e_i$.
+In the classification-based task, the trigger identification is to classify whether a word is a trigger.
+After obtaining the final event (or a set) $e_k$ of $m$, the model outputs a matrix $R$ where the argument $R_{i, j}$ means the probability that the extracted argument $a_i$ belongs to argument roles $r_{k, j}$.
+As shown in Fig. \ref{task}(a), it classifies each entity to a predefined argument role.